KriChau95/ChessEngine/README.md

 # ChessEngine
 This is a Chess Engine made using PyGame.
-It uses the principles of object oriented programming to coordinate the logic and visuals of the game.
+It uses the principles of object oriented programming to coordinate the logic and visuals of the game of Chess.
 There are 3 main components to the program:
   1. The Main Chess Driver File
   2. The Chess Engine File